OribiaDev/MeiiWebsite/README.md

 ## Description

-MeiiHomepage is a website that is a hub for my discord bot Meii.
-Its currently a work in progress however right now it hosts a simple webpage thats used as an IFrame as the description on the top.gg bot listing.
+MeiiHomepage is the homepage for my discord bot Meii.
+It has useful tips and tricks with ways to invite Meii and see its full command list.
+This website is also hosted on my home web server <3

 ## Getting Started